Media90pt-cj/dcdivx/README.md

 # dcdivx
-A FREE Open Source Multimedia Player Designed for the Sega Dreamcast http://www.moosegate.com/betaboy/dcdivx/
+This is art of FREE Open Source Multimedia Player Designed for the Sega Dreamcast http://www.moosegate.com/betaboy/dcdivx/

 or